About Worcester Area Intergroup

 WAI Services

-WAI offers services and resources to the still-sick alcoholic and AA community, including:
+WAI offers local AA services and resources to help the still-sick alcoholic and community, including:

 » 24-hour hotline (HALTline, other AA hotlines)